 Chocolate is derived from cocoa beans and has been consumed in a variety of forms for countless generations by indigenous peoples, particularly natives of South American countries.
 Cocoa beans are rich sources of caffeine, which has traditionally been used to reduce fatigue, but it is also used in more modern times to alleviate certain types of headaches.
-Commercially made chocolate often has a high sugar content, which can be used to alleviate diabetic, or hypoglycemic, headaches.
+Commercially made chocolate often has a high sugar content, which can be used to alleviate diabetes-related headaches.

 Cocoa Bean Properties